illixion/vscode-vibrancy-continued/README.md

 On Windows there's one unavoidable trade-off, because a *transparent* window on Windows is a "layered" window that the OS **excludes from Aero Snap and maximize**:

 - **Default (`windowMode: auto` / `frameless`)** — opaque window. **Snap, maximize, and resize work**, but Windows 10 draws a **thin 1px border** around the window (it disappears while you drag, and Windows 11 doesn't show it at all).
 This is a cosmetic limitation of opaque resizable windows on Win10 that can't be removed without breaking snapping.
+(On older VSCode builds, where opaque vibrancy rendered incorrectly, `auto` instead uses a transparent window — no border, but no snapping; this matches `frameless-transparent` below.)
 - **Pixel-perfect (`windowMode: frameless-transparent`)** — fully transparent window. **No border at all**, the cleanest possible look — but **Aero Snap / maximize stop working**.

 > [!TIP]